ChuLiangFu/ChuLiangFu.github.io/_pages/about.md

-* Focus, handle "disorder" and "random"(where science happens): perform the quantification of the "troublemakers" for optimization/design.
+* Focus, handle "disorder"/"random"(where science happens): perform the quantification of the "troublemakers" for optimization/design.
   * Mathematical principle for Solid solution thermodynamics: quantify Disordered solid solution with the probabilistic spectrum.
   * Disorder within Quantum.

+* Information disclosure, Representations： characterize and represent abstract/difficulty observed in a structured way, for better quantification.
+  * Mathematical principle for Solid solution thermodynamics: free energy representations with CALPHAD.
+  * X-Ray Characterization

 * Time-dependence, Transport(algebra): quantify how changes happen with time.
   * Quantum transport with defects.